f3bolarinwa/Certifications/README.md

 # Certifications
-This repository showcases my professional certifications and training in Machine Learning and Machine Learning DevOps (MLOps)
+This repository showcases my professional training and development in Machine Learning and Machine Learning DevOps (MLOps)